 Erythritol tastes very much like sugar, although it can have a mild aftertaste.

 It’s absorbed into your body from your intestines but eventually excreted from your kidneys unchanged (

 However, although it’s often better tolerated than other sugar alcohols, it could cause digestive issues, including abdominal gas and diarrhea, if you consume too much at a time — especially if it’s combined with other types of sugar like fructose (

 Additionally, one study in 264 young adults showed that higher blood levels of erythritol were associated with increased belly fat, which may be due to a genetic predisposition to convert sugar into erythritol (

 Erythritol is a very sweet and low calorie sugar alcohol.
 Studies show that it’s very safe to eat and may be associated with several health benefits, although it can cause digestive problems at high doses.

 Xylitol is a sugar alcohol with a sweetness similar to that of sugar.

-Xylitol appears to have some benefits for dental health, reducing the risk of cavities and dental decay (
+Xylitol appears to have some benefits for dental health, including reducing the risk of cavities and dental decay (

 According to some animal studies, it may also improve bone density, helping prevent osteoporosis (

 Furthermore, research shows that xylitol can increase levels of several compounds in the digestive tract to help support your gut microbiome (

 Xylitol also doesn’t raise blood sugar or insulin levels.
-However, as with other sugar alcohols, it can cause digestive side effects, including abdominal gas and diarrhea, at high doses (
+However, like other sugar alcohols, it can cause digestive side effects, including abdominal gas and diarrhea, at high doses (

 If you have a dog at home, keep xylitol out of its reach since xylitol is highly toxic to dogs (

 Xylitol is a very popular sweetener.
 It’s a sugar alcohol containing about 2.4 calories per gram and has some benefits for dental and digestive health.
 Research in rats suggests it may improve bone density and lower the risk of osteoporosis.

 Yacon syrup is another unique sweetener.